mozilla/webxr-polyfill/README.md

 If you run these apps on Google's ARCore backed browser then they will use the class in [polyfill/platform/ARCoreCameraRenderer.js](https://github.com/mozilla/webxr-polyfill/blob/master/polyfill/platform/ARCoreCameraRenderer.js) to use data out of ARCore.

-If you run these apps on desktop Firefox or Chrome with a WebVR 1.1 supported VR headset, the headset will be exposed as a WebXR XRDisplay.
+If you run these apps on desktop Firefox or Chrome with a WebVR 1.1 supported VR headset, the headset will be exposed as a WebXR XRDevice.

 If you run these apps on a device with no VR or AR tracking, the apps will use the 3dof orientation provided by Javascript orientation events.

-## Supported Displays
+## Supported Devices

-- Flat Display (AR only, needs VR)
+- Flat Device (AR only, needs VR)
 - WebVR 1.1 HMD (VR only, needs AR)
 - Cardboard (NOT YET)
 - Hololens (NOT YET)